What is the latest version of Windows 10? Check the version you have

 In Windows 10 Settings, go to System

 On the left, scroll to the bottom and choose About.
-On the right, you see information about your system.
-The amount of information shown differs depending on the Windows 10 version you have installed.
-On the right, you see the lines with the data that interests you:
+On the right, you see information about your system - the amount of information shown differs depending on the Windows 10 version you have installed and whether it’s older or newer.
+First, take a look at the Windows specifications section, where you can find the following information:

-• System type - it tells you whether you use a 32-bit or 64-bit version of Windows 10
+Check whether you're using a 32-bit or 64-bit version of Windows 10

 These lines of information are positioned differently, depending on your version of Windows 10.
-For example, here is how the About section looks in the Windows 10 November Update from 2015.
-The lines we mentioned exist here too but are ordered differently.
+For example, here is how the About section looks in the 2015 Windows 10 November Update.
+The same lines are shown here too, but they’re ordered differently.

 The same data in Windows 10 from 2015